pypa/packaging/docs/markers.rst

 One extra requirement of dealing with dependencies is the ability to specify if it is required depending on the operating system or Python version in use.
+The :ref:`specification of dependency specifiers <pypug:dependency-specifiers>`
-`PEP 508`_ defines the scheme which has been implemented by this module.
+defines the scheme which has been implemented by this module.

 Usage
 -----